juanpc2018/acer-Aspire-5/README.md

 in a very cold place like the North Pole, the i3 would be nice, generates more heat.

 Trackpad is nice, but i wish it was on the right side, where the black Aspire 5 sticker is.

+i like its silver with black keys, and blsck screen border.

+there are other brands with keys silver... dont like that.